RocketChat/docs-old/developer-guides/rest-api/users/getpresence/README.md

 # Get Presence

-Gets a user's presence if the query string `userId` is provided, otherwise it gets the callee's.
+Gets a user's presence if the query string `userId` or `username` is provided, otherwise it gets the callee's.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |